m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * Use shapeless-based typeclass derivation to avoid having to write boilerplate for custom datatypes
   * Particularly applicable to "walk the object graph"-like problems e.g. JSON serialization.
   * This is much safer than reflection (and higher-performance too) since it happens at compile time rather than run time, and can give you an error if you try to e.g. include a `File` in your JSON output.
- * Tentative: Use [matryoshka](https://github.com/slamdata/matryoshka) to avoid boilerplate for custom tree-like datatypes where you want to support standard tree traversals.
+ * Tentative: Use [matryoshka](https://github.com/slamdata/matryoshka) to avoid boilerplate for custom tree-like datatypes where you want to enable traversal

 # Replace general `foldLeft` and friends with more specific operations